cjmasamitsu/cjmasamitsu/README.md

 # :wave: Hi there!
-My name is Casey Masamitsu.
 ## Welcome to my GitHub!

-<p style="color:red;">Please don't judge, I'm currently under construction!</p> 👨‍🎓 <br>
+##### _Please don't judge, I'm currently under construction!_ 👨‍🎓 <br>
 <br>
-Right now, I am pursuing my MS in Data Analytics and Policy from Johns Hopkins University.
-Take a look around my repositories to see what I have been up to while in in school.
-I care deeply about using data for social good.
-Let's connect! :eyes: <br>
+My name is Casey Masamitsu.
+I live in New York City with my partner and my dog.
+In response to the uprising of misinformation, I chose to pursue a MS in Data Analytics and Policy from Johns Hopkins University.
+I care deeply about using the plethora of data available to us for social good.
+Take a look around my repositories to see what I have been up to while in in school. :eyes: <br>
-<br>By day, I am a technical project manager, licensed financial advisor, husband, New Yorker, and dog dad. <br>
+<br>By day, I am a Technical Project Manager and licensed Financial Advisor at Access Softek. <br>
 <br>
-But mostly, dog dad.
-Meet Hastings:
+But mostly, I'm a dog dad -- Meet Hastings:
 <br>
 <img src="https://user-images.githubusercontent.com/77251084/130159758-cfa849b5-b6de-41ba-a4a2-05696ea0a248.png" height="300" width ="220">
 <br>